vtex-apps/order-shipping/docs/README.md

 ## Usage

-Use the function `useOrderShipping` to get access to the API methods.
+Use the hook `useOrderShipping` to get access to the API methods.
 Your component must be contained in a `OrderShippingProvider`, which in turn must be contained in a `OrderFormProvider` inside a `OrderQueueProvider`.

 ```tsx
 import { OrderFormProvider } from 'vtex.order-manager/OrderForm'